avishah3/AI-Basketball-Shot-Detection-Tracker/README.md

 Please ensure you have the required Python packages installed, including OpenCV, numpy, and ultralytics' YOLO.
 Contributions to this project are welcome - submit a pull request.
 For issues or suggestions, open an issue in this repository.

+## Disclaimer

-**Disclaimer:** The model's performance can vary based on factors such as the quality of the video feed, lighting conditions, and the clarity of the basketball and hoop in the video.
-Furthermore, this program will not work if multiple basketballs and hoops are in frame.
+The model's performance can vary based on factors such as the quality of the video feed, lighting conditions, and the clarity of the basketball and hoop in the video.
+Furthermore, this program will **not** work if multiple basketballs and hoops are in frame.
+For testing, this program had input videos that were shot outdoors from a phone camera on the ground.